gsyjdcg/workshop-pipelines/readme.md

 Login to SonarQube using the default credentials: both username and password are simply `admin`.
 On first run, a tutorial wizard will show that can be skipped.

 Click on `Administration` on the top menu and afterwards on `Webhooks` on the left menu.
 Enter `ci-jenkins` for the webhook name, and for the URL, the Jenkins home URL appending `/sonarqube-webhook`.
-For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9080/jenkins/sonarqube-webhook`.
+For example: `http://ci-jenkins:9080/jenkins/sonarqube-webhook`.

 Click the `Save` button and configuration on the SonarQube side is ready.